paypal/permissions-sdk-dotnet/README.md

-This repository contains .NET SDK and samples for Permissions API.
+This repository contains .NET SDK and samples for PayPal Permissions API.

 Prerequisites:
 --------------